Confused about hiring a freelance copywriter?

-Top copywriters produce fantastic copy in minutes.
+Top copywriters produce copy in minutes.
 The actual writing doesn’t take much time at all, and no copywriter worth his or her salt charges on an hourly basis.
-High rates are high because of the writer’s skills, experience, reputation and ability to get results.
-Good copywriters charge that much because they’re that good, not because they’re that slow.

 5. “Your email hit my spam folder.”

 The good copywriters?
-They know business, and they know that regular spam checkups is just part of the routine—no one’s email gets lost.
+They know business, and they know that regular spam checkups are just part of the routine—no one’s email gets lost.

 6. “I’m booked, so I can only squeeze you in if you pay a rush fee.”